LivedhaS/Traffic-Sign-Detection/README.md

 mAP@0.5:0.95: 74.08%

-🧩 Implementation
+🧩 Implementation Requirements
-Requirements
+Dependencies

-Install dependencies using:
+Install all dependencies using:

 pip install ultralytics pyttsx3 opencv-python

-Running Detection
+🚀 Running Detection

-To run the model on a video:
+Run on a Video
 python detect.py --weights "path/to/best.pt" --source "path/to/video.mp4" --view-img

-Or on a webcam:
+Run on a Webcam
 python detect.py --weights "path/to/best.pt" --source 0 --view-img

-The system will:
+The System Will

 Detect and classify traffic signs.